nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 When updating a DocumentReference, If the value parameter in the Parameters resource in the request body does not have the value "entered-in-error", then an error will be returned.

 #### Provider ODS Code does not match Custodian ODS Code ####
-If a provider update pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header, then an error will be returned.
+If a provider update pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code associated to the ASID value in the fromASID header, then an error will be returned.

 <br/>
 **The following scenarios relates to the [Delete](api_interaction_delete.html) interaction (HTTP DELETE):**

 #### Provider ODS Code does not match Custodian ODS Code ####
-If a provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header, then an error will be returned.
+If a provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code associated to the ASID value in the fromASID header, then an error will be returned.

 ### Duplicate Resource ###